-fields are listed in Tables 9 and 10.
-The daily averages meteorological variables for singlelayer fields are listed in Table 11.
+layer fields are listed in Table 11.
 Accumulated variables for single-layer fields are listed in Table 12.
 Aerosol optical properties and air quality variables are listed in Table 13.
 Table 14 summarizes the cost of the output variables based on Tables 9 and 13.